dask/dask/docs/source/why.rst

    :alt: Growth of major programming languages
    :width: 75%

-This is fueled largely by libraries like Numpy, Pandas, and Scikit-Learn that are popular due to their combination of efficient algorithms and intuitive interfaces.
+This is fueled both by computational libraries like Numpy, Pandas, and Scikit-Learn and by a wealth of libraries for visualization, interactive notebooks, collaboration, and so forth.

 .. image:: https://zgab33vy595fw5zq-zippykid.netdna-ssl.com/wp-content/uploads/2017/09/related_tags_over_time-1-1024x1024.png
    :alt: Stack overflow traffic to various packages